 You probably think you know what an “arrest” is, but determining exactly when someone was arrested is often argued about in criminal proceedings.
 There isn’t a bright-line test to determine whether someone has been arrested.
 There’s no one thing you can look at that tells you, you know, yep, that guy’s arrested!

-Arguing about when you or someone you love was arrested is something for later, though.
+Arguing details about an arrest is something for later, though.
 If you’ve just gotten a call from your friend, husband, wife, boyfriend, girlfriend, partner, or child who’s in custody, you need to know what to do now.

 Here are steps to follow:

 1. Tell them not to discuss their charges on the phone.
 Calls from the jail are recorded.
 Anything they tell you could later be used against them.
 It’s normal to want to know what happened, but it’s important for them that they not talk about it.

 2. Tell your friend or loved one that you’ll call an attorney for them if that’s what they ask you to do.
 Ask if there’s anyone in particular that they’d like you to call.

 3. Tell them not to talk about their charges with anyone other than an attorney — not with you, not with the other people at the jail, and definitely not with the police.

 4. Let them know that they can call you back in a while.
 Be prepared, when they call you back, to tell them what you’ve found out about an attorney and about bail.
 You may not be able to call your friend or loved one at the jail and will have to wait on their call.
 After their initial free phone call to you, their calls may be collect.
 Accepting their next call may require you to pay several dollars with a credit or debit card.